CDRT/mk_docs/docs/ref/bios/passwords.md

 When entering the UEFI BIOS menu, enter the correct supervisor password in the window prompted.

+!!! info ""
-!> If the user presses `Enter`, the password prompt will be skipped, but then most of the system configuration options in UEFI BIOS will be unavailble.
+    If the user presses `Enter`, the password prompt will be skipped, but then most of the system configuration options in UEFI BIOS will be unavailble.

  - _Setting the SVP_